rockstor/rockstor-doc/luks/luks.rst

 .. image:: luks_volume_indication_pools_page.png
-   :scale: 80%
+   :width: 100%
    :align: center

-The pools page main table also indicates those members that are Full Disk Encrypted.
+The :ref:`pools` page main table also indicates those members that are Full Disk Encrypted.

-And finally we see the **Whole drive is mapped to a pool** icon in our Disks
+And finally we see the *Whole drive is mapped to a pool* **Map icon** in our :ref:`Disks` page:
-page:

 .. image:: open_luks_volume_mapped.png
-   :scale: 80%
+   :width: 100%
    :align: center

-**Please we aware that the LUKS UI components within Rockstor hide quite a bit of complexity and are currently in the early stages of development.
+**Please be aware that the LUKS UI components within Rockstor hide quite a bit of complexity and are currently in the early stages of development.
 But the LUKS system itself is stable.** If you experience any difficulties please visit `our forum <http://forum.rockstor.com/>`_ and ask away.